(Last Updated: 05/29/2025)

 4. Exercise Regularly

-• Aerobic activity during the day increases the need for restorative sleep.
+• Aerobic activity during the day increases the need for great sleep.

 • Avoid intense workouts before bed.